 These are just a few of the people we work with on a regular basis:

 Children and Adolescents Mental Health Service (CAMHS)

 Dorset District Council

 Gryphon School, Dorset

-Shadows – Dorset’s young people’s alcohol and substance misuse service
+Reach – Dorset’s young people’s and adult alcohol and substance misuse service

 SPACE – Dorset wide group providing support to LGBT+